s-b-repo/linxboard/README.md

 python3 linxboard.py

-To use this script, save it to a file (e.g. run.sh) and make it executable:
+To use this script, save it to a file (e.g. dependencies.sh) and make it executable:

-chmod +x run.sh
+chmod +x dependencies.sh

 Then, you can run the script with:

-./run.sh
+./dependencies.sh